Part 1: The Mystic Path

 It is easy to become caught up in the glamour and drama of altered states both as an end in themselves and a means to personal powers or success, material or spiritual.
 If we can realize that attaining these states in and of itself is not an emblem of inner growth and progress — that the path to becoming truly human, and ultimately godlike, is that of compassion, of centering our consciousness in the more universal aspects of ourselves while making the everyday ego our servant instead of our master — then the entry of these traditional techniques into modem Western life may herald a return to the more spiritual and global atmosphere of the true inner Mysteries, those centers of spiritual love and human concern that influenced so beneficially the civilizations of ancient times and continue to challenge and encourage true seekers of spiritual reality.

-(Reprinted from Sunrise magazine, June/July, August/September 1994.
+(From Sunrise magazine, June/July, August/September 1994.
 Copyright © 1994 by Theosophical University Press)